Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 The resolved Promise is then pushed to the `_hires` array using the `push()` function.

-After all iterations have completed, the function returns a new Promise that resolves with an array of all the hires.
+After all iterations have been completed, the function returns a new Promise that resolves with an array of all the hires.

 In this case, `Promise.all(_hires)` returns a Promise that resolves with an array containing all the hire objects resolved from the _hire Promises.
 The await keyword is used to wait for the `Promise.all()` function to complete and return the array of hires before returning it as the final result of the `getServiceHires()` function.

-Moving forward in the next block of code we create another asynchronous function which retrieves information about the services stored in the smart contract.
+Moving forward in the next block of code we create another asynchronous function that retrieves information about the services stored in the smart contract.

 ```js
   const getServices = async function() {